stuartcarnie/go-simd/README.md

 go-simd
 =======

 Make certain functions Go faster with SIMD, loop unrolling or other optimization techniques.

+This packages chooses the most appropriate implementation at runtime, based on the host CPU features.

 Benchmarks